learn-co-curriculum/react-hooks-class-component-lifecycle/README.md

 # React Component Lifecycle

+## Learning Goals

+- Describe the three phases of the React component lifecycle
+- Define lifecycle methods and how they enable the component to react to different events

 ## Overview

 In this lesson, we'll describe the phases, as well as the importance, of the React component lifecycle.
 We'll also talk about the similarities between component lifecycle in class components, and the `useEffect` hook in function components.

-## Objectives

-1. Distinguish between props and states as they relate to React components
-2. Describe the three phases of the React component lifecycle
-3. Define lifecycle methods and how they enable the component to react to different events
-4. Define and describe various lifecycle methods

 ## Component Lifecycle